verrazzano/docs/content/en/docs/setup/customizing/ingress.md

 ---
 title: Customize Ingress
-description: Customize Verrazzano NGINX ingress controller installation settings
+description: Customize Verrazzano NGINX and Istio ingress installation settings
 linkTitle: Ingress
 Weight: 9
 draft: false
 ---

-Verrazzano uses NGINX for ingress to Verrazzano system components.
+Verrazzano uses NGINX for ingress to Verrazzano system components and Istio for application ingress.
-You can customize the NGINX configuration using Overrides specified in the Verrazzano custom resource.
+You can customize the NGINX and Istio ingress installation configurations using Helm overrides specified in the Verrazzano custom resource.
+For example, the following Verrazzano custom resource overrides the shape of an Oracle Cloud Infrastructure load balancer for both NGINX and Istio ingresses:
-[Overrides]({{< relref "/docs/reference/API/Verrazzano/Verrazzano.md#override" >}}) can be specified as inline YAML or embedded in a ConfigMap or Secret.
-For example, the following Verrazzano custom resource overrides the autoscaling configuration for the NGINX Ingress Controller.

 ```
 apiVersion: install.verrazzano.io/v1alpha1